Skip to main content

 Conversation guide

-Once you've filled out your research plan, write a conversation guide.
-Use this conversation guide template as a starting place.
+Once you've completed your research plan, write a conversation guide.
+Use this conversation guide template as a starting point.
 Generally, the moderator should write the conversation guide.

 A conversation guide is a script that organizes how you'd like each user research session to go.
 The moderator should plan to use it during each session and read directly from it.
 Feel free to go off-script and follow the natural flow of the conversation.